-- via the LSM Remote Panel and/or the Multicam user interface - by means of the Playlist Panel application in IPDirector - via external protocols..
+- via the LSM Remote Panel and/or the Multicam user interface.
+The playlists are using specific banks on each page that can be accessed directly without requiring a dedicated creation step (please refer to section 11.4 'Selecting and Loading Playlists'). - by means of the Playlist Panel application in IPDirector - via external protocols..